hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/caliper-benchmarks.md

             </td>
             <td>
-                This gets java deploying and for the most part working, however there are problems in the way the java contract-api chaincode is implemented for fxed-asset which results in the benchmarks recording all failures for some of the benchmarks run, this will be addressed in #181

-Also note that go chaincode for fixed-asset has been addressed in another issue and so this enables running the chaincode and benchmark in the build
+                This adds missing methods so that the

+- create-private-asset.yaml
+- get-private-asset.yaml

+Can now be used against the golang contract-api based fixed-asset chaincode

 Signed-off-by: D <d_kelsey@uk.ibm.com>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-03-01 10:32:46 +0000 UTC
+        Created At 2022-03-11 15:34:10 +0000 UTC
     </div>
 </div>